 Notre Dame Parliamentary Debate Warm Up

-Notre Dame High School is pleased to invite you to the Parliamentary Debate Warm Up tournament on September 14-15th 2019!
-This tournament is open to Varsity and Novice students in hopes of preparing for a rigorous tournament season!
-The tournament will feature 5 rounds of debate for Novice and 5 rounds of preliminary debate with a break to Octos for Varsity, depending on entries.
+Notre Dame High School is pleased to invite you to the Parliamentary Debate Warm Up tournament on September 19-20!
+This online tournament is open to Varsity and Novice students in hopes of preparing for a rigorous tournament season!
+We also hope this tournament will give students some practice debating on an online platform.

 About the Tournament:

 This will be an online tournament and will be hosted on the NSDA Campus platform.
 All students and judges must have Tabroom accounts in order to register for the tournament.

 Schools may initially register 4 teams per division, additional school entries will be waitlisted and can be added at tournament director discretion.
 The maximum capacity of the tournament in both divisions is 100 teams.

 Students do not need to dress formally-this is a fun tournament, so casual dress is encouraged!

 Topics will be announced 20 minutes before each round and students may use the internet, pre-prepared briefs, downloaded or paper articles to formulate arguments.
 Open prep is allowed; debaters may consult anyone during the 20 minute prep time.
 For more information, please reference the Tournament Rules document.
 Debates will utilize the 7-8-8-8-4-5 format for speech times.

 Topics will be drawn from current events and topics of current relevant interest.
 THERE WILL BE NO TOPIC AREAS FOR THIS TOURNAMENT.
 Awards will be given to finalists and champions in the Open and Novice divisions.